 The markets in which the Company operates are highly regulated, with regulation and legislation defining the overall framework for the design, marketing and distribution of products; the acceptance and administration of business; and the prudential capital that regulated companies should hold.
-There continues to be a significant pipeline of globally driven regulatory change, which may affect the cost of providing insurance-based investment products or the way that investment firms do business.
+There continues to be a significant pipeline of globally driven regulatory change, which may affect the cost of providing insurance-based investment products or the way that investment firms do business, and including continuing consideration of climate change effects.